Reactive Customer Service: Becoming more Proactive

 What Is Reactive Customer Service?

 Reactive customer service is when your support team waits for customers to come to them with issues.
-Instead of being proactive and trying to prevent problems before they happen, you're reacting to complaints as they arise.
-Picture this: a frustrated customer sends an email to your support address or calls your service line.
-They explain their problem and the rep tells them "we'll look into it" or "someone will get back to you in 2-3 business days."
+Instead of being proactive and trying to prevent problems before they happen, you’re reacting to complaints as they arise.
+Picture this: a frustrated customer sends an email to your support address, makes a customer contact through a phone call or chat, or calls your service line.
+They explain their problem and the rep tells them “we’ll look into it” or “someone will get back to you in 2-3 business days.”

 That’s textbook, old-school reactive service.
 The customer had to reach out first and now they’re stuck waiting for a resolution.
 Another classic reactive move?
 Only addressing issues that customers complain about publicly on social media or review sites.
 You’re not being proactive, you’re scrambling to do damage control.